 Call the Listing Office

-Calling the listing office is still an option some listing agents select and there are some positives, but there are also some negatives.
-A positive is someone at the office is dedicated to scheduling appointments, but a negative is they’ll only be doing so during office hours.
-If this is the option your listing agent selected is there a plan B when the office is closed or do agents have to wait for the office to open?
+Calling the listing office is still an option some listing agents select.
+There are some positives, but there are also some negatives.
+A positive is someone at the office is dedicated to scheduling appointments.
+But a negative is they’ll only be doing so during office hours.
+If this is the option your listing agent selected what happens when the office is closed?
+Do agents have to wait for the office to open?

 Call Appointment Center